Skip to site content Skip to main menu

 Why we process your personal information

-For the purposes of employment, including pensions, termination, ill health retirement, voluntary redundancy, processing and amending contracts, managing capability and flexible working applications.
+For the purposes of employment, including pensions, termination, ill health retirement, voluntary redundancy, processing and amending contracts, managing capability, managing staff grievance, flexible working applications, business travel.

 Our lawful basis under the UK General Data Protection Regulation (UK GDPR) for processing

-Both officers and staff etc. – Obligations of the controller in the field of employment – Article 9(2)(b)
+Both officers and staff – Obligations of the controller in the field of employment, Article 9(2)(b)

 Explicit consent – Article 9(2)(a)